muwenbo/ngs-reads-simulator/README.md

 Fix the bug that deletions at the beginning are not added correctly.

 1.1
-For continous alleles, SNPs and Indels are shift to left at the simulation for each comprison with called variants.
+For continous alleles, SNPs and Indels are shift to left at the simulation for easy comprison with called variants.